 Abstract:

-In the context of global change, sandy beaches on islands are generally subject to different degrees of erosion.
-Among them, human activities have surpassed natural factors and become the main driving force affecting the stability of island beaches.
-Effectively identifying the main factors affecting the evolutionary pattern of island beaches is of great significance to the protection of island beaches.
-In this paper, based on the 1964 digital topography map, 11 remote sensing images during the period 1984-2022, and data of two in situ surveys of beach topography and bathymetry of its surrounding sea areas in 2016 and 2022, the dynamic changes of the shoreline, erosion-deposition pattern of sandy beaches and their driving forces of Ma Island, Hainan are explored by using a 3S technology.
-Our results show that the stability of the Ma Island beaches has been significantly altered in the past 60 years by typical human activities such as channel excavation and pier construction.
-The shorelines of the south and north sides advanced seaward by 0.10 km and 0.06 km respectively, and the total shoreline length of this island increased from 5.33 km to 8.29 km, with a growth rate of 0.05 km/a; the area of the island increased from 63.14 hm
+In the context of global climate change, sandy coastlines of islands are widely subject to different degrees of erosion.
+Human activities have become a primary driver force affecting the stability of island coastlines.
+Effectively identifying the key factors influencing the evolutionary pattern of island coastlines holds significant importance for coastline protection.
+Based on the data including 1964 digital topography map, 11 phases of historical remote sensing images during 1984-2022, and measured coastline and surrounding bathymetric data in 2016 and 2022, discussed the dynamic changes in coastline, erosion-deposition pattern of sandy beaches, and their driving factors on Ma Island, Hainan.
+The results show that typical human activities such as channel excavation and pier construction have significantly altered the stability of the island’s coastlines over the past 60 years.
+The southern and northern coastlines advanced seaward by 0.10 km and 0.06 km, respectively, while the total coastline length increased from 5.24 km to 8.29 km, with a growth rate of 0.053 km/a.
+The area of the island expanded from 55.70 hm

 2 to 87.72 hm